 Whether sunk on purpose as an artificial reef or the result of mishap, wrecks open fascinating windows to the past.
-Most divers find wrecked ships, airplanes and even automobiles nearly irresistible because they’re intriguing to explore, exciting avenues of discovery, and usually teeming with aquatic life.
-The PADI Wreck Diver Fcourse teaches you the ins and outs of rewarding, responsible wreck diving.
+Most divers find wrecked ships, aeroplanes nearly irresistible because they’re intriguing to explore, exciting avenues of discovery, and usually teeming with aquatic life.
+The PADI Wreck Diver course teaches you the ins and outs of rewarding, responsible wreck diving.

 We are running a weekend at N.D.A.C in July to get the full benefit of the Wreck course.
 We have access to several different ‘wrecks’ at varying depths.